Advanced Search

 4 For a Supplier BM Unit, this is the relevant Supplier.
 For an Interconnector BM Unit, it’s the relevant Interconnector User.
 For a ‘generation’ BM Unit, it’s usually the person generating the electricity at the relevant Generating Plant.
 However, for an Exemptable Generating Plant, that person can authorise another BSC Party to accept the responsibility.

-5 GC and DC are the Lead Party’s estimates of the BM Unit’s maximum expected Settlement Period generation or demand.
+6 For Primary BM Units, GC and DC are the Lead Party’s estimates of the BM Unit’s maximum expected Settlement Period generation or demand.
+For Trading Secondary BM Units, GC and DC are the VTPs estimates of the BM Unit’s maximum expected positive Settlement Period Deviation Volume and Maximum negative Settlement Period Deviation Volume.
 Lead Parties submit these under BSCP15 for each BSC Season, and must resubmit them during a season if the BM Unit’s expected maximum generation/demand exceeds the declared GC/DC value by more than the amount specified in BSC Section K3.4.